knightazura/ghost-sdk/Roadmap.md

     * Files API
     * Accounts API
     * The various toolsets
-* Open up the JSON API to external access, with authentication via OAuth
 * Begin work on the dashboard, which is being planned separately from 0.5.
 See [note on the dashboard](#note-on-the-dashboard)